arangodb/docs/3.12/administration-cluster.md

 which periodically prints the amount of shards that still need to be moved.
 It is basically a countdown to when the process finishes.

-Save below code to a file named `serverCleanMonitor.js`:
+Save the code below to a file named `serverCleanMonitor.js`:

 ```js
 var dblist = db._databases();